findinpath/postgres-spring-boot-dynamicpropertysource/README.md

 https://github.com/spring-projects/spring-framework/issues/24540

-Before introducing this  annotation, in order to interact via spring boot with a test container that was mapped via the `spring.datasource` in the `application.yml` file (for triggering via `org.springframework.boot.autoconfigure.jdbc.DataSourceInitializationConfiguration` the creation of the much needed spring bean instance of type `javax.sql.DataSource` for JDBC/JPA tests), there was needed an implementation of the `ApplicationContextInitializer` to introduce the required properties in
+Before introducing this  annotation, in order to interact via spring boot with a data source (backed by a test container) that was mapped via the `spring.datasource` in the `application.yml` file (for triggering via `org.springframework.boot.autoconfigure.jdbc.DataSourceInitializationConfiguration` the creation of the much needed spring bean instance of type `javax.sql.DataSource` for JDBC/JPA tests), there was needed an implementation of the `ApplicationContextInitializer` to introduce the required properties in